Dimitar Glavchev: Chairman of the Chamber of Audit

-Caretaker Prime Minister
+Caretaker Prime Minister (2024–2025)

 Caretaker Government formation

 On 28 March 2024, after the failure of government talks following the resignation of the Denkov Government, Glavchev attended a meeting with President Rumen Radev.
-According to the newly passed constitutional amendments, Glavchev, as the Head of the Chamber of Audit, was eligible to be selected by the President to serve as caretaker Prime Minister.
+According to the newly passed constitutional amendments, Glavchev, as the chairman of the Chamber of Audit, was eligible to be selected by the president to serve as the caretaker prime minister.

-The following day, Radev officially announced Glavchev as the caretaker Prime Minister-designate, inviting him for another meeting on 30 March.
+On 29 March, Radev announced Glavchev as the caretaker prime minister-designate, inviting him for another meeting on 30 March.

-On 30 March, Radev officially presented Glavchev with the responsibility of forming a caretaker government, with Glavchev lamenting that while the position may be difficult for him, he will aim to form a politically neutral caretaker cabinet.
+On 30 March, Radev officially presented Glavchev with the responsibility of forming a caretaker government, with Glavchev lamenting that while the position may be difficult, he would aim to form a politically neutral caretaker cabinet.
 In comments to the press following the meeting, he outlined that he will look for experts within the Ministries who had a "good reputation within society" and insisted that his cabinet would remain politically neutral and committed to "Euroatlanticist" values.

-According to a bill passed by the National Assembly on 29 March, Glavchev would be allowed to take an unpaid leave from the Chamber of Audit and then regain the position following his premiership.
+According to a bill passed by the National Assembly on 29 March, Glavchev was allowed to take an unpaid leave from the Chamber of Audit and then regain the position following his premiership.

-On 5 April, Glavchev presented his Caretaker Cabinet prior during consultations with the Parliamentary Parties.
-The Consultations were not attended by BSP, and PP-DB left the consultations due to Glavchev's choice to keep incumbent Kalin Stoyanov as Minister of Interior in a caretaker capacity, as well as the appointment of other potentially controversial figures.
-Following the meeting, Glavchev characterised the choice of Stoyanov as "difficult", but justified it with the recent resignation of the Secretary of the Ministry of Interior, Zhivko Kotsev, leaving few options within the present administration.
+On 5 April, Glavchev presented his Caretaker Cabinet prior during consultations with the parliamentary groups.
+The consultations were not attended by the BSP, and PP-DB left the consultations due to Glavchev's choice to keep incumbent Kalin Stoyanov as Minister of Interior in a caretaker capacity, as well as the appointment of other partisan figures.
+After the consultations, Glavchev characterised the choice of Stoyanov as "difficult", but justified it with the recent resignation of the secretary of the ministry of interior, Zhivko Kotsev, leaving few options within the present administration.

-He was sworn in as caretaker prime minister in the presence of National Assembly on 9 April, with his mandate lasting until the conclusion of the government formations negotiations following the upcoming parliamentary elections.
-During a joint press conference with outgoing Prime Minister, Nikolai Denkov, he vowed to insure fair elections and stability in Bulgaria.
+He was sworn in as caretaker prime minister in the presence of National Assembly on 9 April.
+During a joint press conference with outgoing prime minister, Nikolai Denkov, he vowed to insure fair elections and stability in Bulgaria.